Bipolar UK is a national charity dedicated to supporting individuals who have bipolar disorder, their families and carers.

 Royal College of Psychiatrists

-Mind provide advice and support to empower anyone experiencing a mental health problem
+Mind provides advice and support to anyone experiencing a mental health problem.

-Bipolar Disorder — The Ultimate Guide by Sarah Owen and Amanda Saunders (2006), Michael Joseph Ltd
+Bipolar Disorder — The Ultimate Guide (2nd edition revised) by Sarah Owen and Amanda Saunders (2019)

 Bipolar Disorder Survival Guide: what you and your family need to know by David Miklowitz (2019)

 Bipolar Disorder: The Essential Guide by Robert Duffy (2018), Need-2-Know

 Bipolar Workbook: Tools for Controlling your Mood Swings by Monica Ramirez-Busco (2015)

 The Bipolar Disorder Workbook: Powerful tools and practical resources for BD-II and Cyclothymia by Peter Forster and Gina Gregory (2018)

 Become Your Own Bipolar Life Coach by Wendy Lavin (2012)

 Family Experiences of Bipolar Disorder: The Ups, The Downs and the Bits In Between by Cara Aiken (2010)